evmcnb/quartz-v3/content/Chest X-Ray Interpretation.md

 	- Right bronchus is straighter and wider than the left $\uparrow$ risk for aspiration
 3. Hilar regions
 	- Check for abnormal vessels, or enlarged lymph nodes
+	- Right hilar should always be higher than left
 	- Bilaterally enlargement suggests [[Tuberculosis]] or [[Sarcoidosis]]
 	- If unilateral think [[Lung Tumours]]